ryanraposo/codeui/CONTRIBUTING.md

 Examples of behavior that contributes to creating a positive environment
 include:

-* Using welcoming and inclusive language
+* Showing empathy towards other community members
 * Being respectful of differing viewpoints and experiences
-* Gracefully accepting constructive criticism
-* Focusing on what is best for the community
-* Showing empathy towards other community members
+* Using welcoming language

 Examples of unacceptable behavior by participants include: